GaoxinZhang/VOC_xml_Annotation_modify_toolkit/README.md

 # VOC_xml_Annotation_modify_toolkit

-Python2
-These are tools for modifying xml files in VOC format dataset.
+These are tools for modifying xml files in VOC format dataset（Py2）.

 ## Including:
 ### 1.Choose or Rename the Classes we want.